Top five best cheap DSLRs for 2020

 If you’re looking to take top-notch pictures and record high-definition video, you need to get your hands on a DSLR camera.
 However, you’re not just buying a camera, but investing in a system of lenses and accessories you may be using for many years to come.
 That's why it's important to pick the right model at the right price.

-Whether you’re looking for an entry-level DSLR camera or one with more advanced features, there are plenty of options to choose from.
+If you're not looking to spend a lot, there are plenty of affordable, entry-level models available, some with more advanced features than others.
 We've handpicked our top-five bargain DSLR cameras available for less than £500 in the table below, from models with a large optical zoom to blistering shutter speed and Full-HD video recording.

 Only logged-in Which? members can view our recommendations in the table below.
 If you’re not yet a member, you can get instant access by joining Which?.